jimdigriz/bpf-sql/README.md

 Some experiments in grafting a [Berkeley Packet Filter (BPF)](http://en.wikipedia.org/wiki/Berkeley_Packet_Filter) onto a [Column-oriented Database](http://en.wikipedia.org/wiki/Column-oriented_DBMS) and providing an SQL like interface to the user.

+Of course this results in some constraints.

+Treat the dataset as a spreadsheet where each column is an integer metric (use a [map](http://en.wikipedia.org/wiki/Associative_array) for strings) and represented by a separate file.
+Each rows is a record where its metrics are found at the same location in each file.
+This results in all the files having the same length and of course record count.

 # Preflight

     sudo apt-get install build-essential uthash-dev